This Privacy Statement was updated on 07/26/2023.

 Why is the provision of Personal Data required?
 SAP requires your Personal Data to enable you to attend openSAP courses that are of interest for you.
 Any provision of this information is entirely voluntarily for you.
 However, without provisioning email address and name, it will unfortunately not be possible for SAP to make the relevant openSAP courses available to you.

-You may further request from SAP a copy of the Personal Data that you have provided to SAP.
-In this case, please contact the email address below and specify the information or processing activities to which your request relates, the format in which you would like this information, and whether the Personal Data is to be sent to you or another recipient.
-SAP will carefully consider your request and discuss with you how it can best fulfill it.
+Right to obtain a copy of Personal Data.
+If SAP uses your Personal Data based on your consent or to perform a contract with you, you can further request from SAP a copy of the Personal Data you provided to SAP.
+In this case, please contact open[@]sap.com and specify the information or processing activities to which your request relates, the format in which you would like to receive the Personal Data, and whether it should be sent to you or another recipient.
+SAP will carefully consider your request and discuss with you how it can best be fulfilled.

-Consents of children.
-This website and app is not directed to users of an age of below 16 years.
-If you are younger than 16, you may not register with and use this website and app.
+Can you use SAP’s services if you are a minor?
+Children.
+In general, this openSAP website and its app is not directed to users below the age of 16 years, or equivalent minimum age in the relevant jurisdiction.
+If you are younger than 16 or the equivalent minimum age in the relevant jurisdiction, you cannot register with and use this openSAP website and app.